 tests to validate their suspicion and also validate their tests and

-assumptions by looking at the data obtained from three other sources.
+assumptions by looking at other data obtained from three other sources.

 Each researcher made two types of triplicate measurements - colony counts and Coulter counts.

-The authors suspect that the RTS fabricated data triples to get the mean s/he desired in each triple by setting one observation equal to the desired mean and the other two equal distances above and below that value.
-This would result in triples that contain the (rounded) mean as one of the values.
+The authors suspect that the RTS fabricated data triples to get the mean s/he desired in each triple by setting one observation equal to the desired mean and the other neighboring the desired mean, which would result in triples containing the (rounded) mean as one of the values.

-The methodological contribution of the paper is “bounds and estimates for the probability that a given set of n such triplicates contains k or more triples which contain their own mean” when each of the $n$ triples is independent and identically distributed (IID) Poisson, and triples are independent of each other.
+The methodological contribution of the paper is “bounds and estimates for the probability that a given set of n such triplicates contains k or more triples which contain their own mean” when each of the $n$ triples is independent and identically distributed (IID) Poisson, and triples are independent from each other.
 (Different triples may have different Poisson rates.)

-For this Poisson model, the chance that the RTS's data would contain so many triples that include their mean is astronomically low.
+For this Poisson model, chances that the RTS's data would contain triples that include their (rounded) mean should be astronomically low.

-They also apply more common tests for anomalous data, based on statistics such as the frequency of the terminal digit and the frequency with which the last two digits are equal.
+They also apply more common tests for anomalous data, based on statistics such as the frequency of the terminal digit and the frequency of which the last two digits are equal.

 However, some of the questions that were slightly untouched upon are discussed below:

 The authors write, “Having observed what appeared to us to be an unusual frequency of triples in RTS data containing a value close to their mean, we used R to calculate the mid-ratios for all of the colony data triples that were available to us.”
-This suggests that the same data--and the same feature of the data--that raised their suspicions about the RTS was the data used to test whether the RTS's data were anomalous on the basis of that feature.
-If so, then the nominal p-values are likely to be misleadingly small.
+This suggests that the same data and the same feature of the data, which raised the suspicions about the RTS, was used to test whether the RTS's data were anomalous based on the feature.
+If so, the nominal p-values are likely to be misleadingly small.

 \item

-Most of the tests compare the RTS data to what would be expected for a model of the observations, then validate the test by comparing data pooled for the other researchers to the model.
-Pooling the data in this way may hide anomalies in the other researchers' data.
-Permutation tests allow the data for the RTS to be compared to the data for the other researchers (and to compare each researcher's data with that of the group) without positing a model for how the data were generated.
-On the other hand, the bulk of the data available are for the RTS, so to reject the hypothesis that another researcher's data looks like a random sample from the pooled data--if it includes the RTS's data--primarily shows that that researcher's data is not like that of the RTS, not that they are suspicious.
+Most of the tests compare the RTS data to what would be expected for a model of the observations, then the authors validate the test by comparing data pooled from other researchers to the model.
+Pooling the data in this way may hide anomalies in other researchers' data.
+Permutation tests allow the data for the RTS to be compared to the data from other researchers (and to compare each researcher's data with those from the group) without positing a model for how the data was generated.
+On the other hand, the majority of the data available are from the RTS, so as to reject the hypothesis that another researcher's data looks like a random sample from the pooled data--if it includes the RTS's data--primarily shows that that researcher's data is not like that of the RTS, not that they are suspicious (this Is too complicated, better if we spilt this long sentence to 2-3 shorter ones).
 See section~\ref{our-analysis} of this review for more discussion.

 \end{itemize}